-Project planning guide pro tip: Always remember to focus on tasks that need more time to complete or are more complex compared to others, and allocate resources accordingly.
+Always remember to focus on tasks that need more time to complete or are more complex than others, and allocate resources accordingly.

 After everything is defined, it is time to set a timeline and implement the project accordingly.
 It is also important to understand that even after efficient project planning, there can be risks or problems that come up during the execution phase.

 So, it is important to implement the plan properly and be prepared to handle any issues that may crop up.
 This is best done by monitoring the entire project execution process and always staying in the loop.

 Project Planning Guide Pro Tip:

 Choose a simple PM tool such as ProProfs Project to monitor work progress, give feedback on tasks and ensure all deadlines are met effortlessly.